HeresGabs/discord-focus-mute/README.md

 5. Repeat for each focus mode

 And that's it !
 When you'll change your focus mode, it'll mute/unmute your servers !
+You can customize it so it can send you a confirmation notification...

 ## Coming Soon :
 - Mute DMs